TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     *   James Gunn to Write and Maybe Direct 'Suicide Squad 2'.
 Here's Everything We Know Read More
     *   Mamma Mia!
 Here We Go Again: Behind the Scenes - Telling A Story Read More
-    *   Patty Jenkins Might Direct Margot Robbie in 'Barbie'.
+    *   First 'Pet Sematary' Trailer Eerily Resurrects a Classic.
 Here's Everything We Know Read More

     Explore Content
     *   Movie Reviews